Impressive timber hybrid building is sustainable flagship project

 You cannot see the exciting inner life of this visionary building at first glance.
 Above ground, the building extends over seven floors.
 Hundreds of wall elements (including windows) and over a thousand ceiling elements were manufactured in wood-concrete construction.
 Wall and ceiling modules were prefabricated at the factory.
 They were delivered to the construction site as required, where they simply had to be joined together.
 This saves plenty of time and storage space on site.

 A number of additional key advantages made Rieder the right partner in this particular case.
 The comparatively low weight of the facade panels was a particular advantage: “Not everything can be attached to the wall elements of the wood hybrid system: natural stone, for example, would be far too heavy.
-It would weigh almost 100 kilos per square meter.
+It would weigh almost 100 kilos per square metre.
 One element from Rieder is three times lighter!”, explains architect Sergei Tchoban.
 In addition to the standard size of the glassfibre reinforced concrete panels, project-specific sizes can be produced easily.
 The material also guarantees absolute safety and fire resistance due to its excellent thermal properties and is assigned to fire protection class A1 “non-combustible” according to DIN 4102.
 This means there is no need for a sprinkler system for the facade.
 Pre-assembly in the factory, independent of weather conditions, guarantees a high quality standard, an efficient and flexible construction process, and rapid assembly on site.
 The prefabricated modules are simply hooked in on site and tweaked into place.

-A carré and another, smaller building make up this urban complex with its rhythmic facades defined by the fine structure and the discreet colors of the concrete skin elements by Rieder.
+A carré and another, smaller building make up this urban complex with its rhythmic facades defined by the fine structure and the discreet colours of the concrete skin elements by Rieder.
 “We are impressed with the feel and the surface of the concrete panels, which have a thickness of only 13 mm – and with the product’s natural appearance,” says Sergei Tchoban, explaining the decision.
 Glassfibre reinforced concrete from Rieder consists of raw materials taken from nature, which produce a special surface appearance that is characteristic of concrete.
 The sustainable and weather-resistant panels have a long service life and offer a wide range of facade design options.